What is Colcrys?

 How should I take Colcrys?

 Take Colcrys exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-To treat a gout attack, for best results take colchicine at the first sign of the attack.
+To treat a gout attack, for best results take Colcrys at the first sign of the attack.
 The longer you wait to start taking the medication, the less effective it may be.

 You may need to take a second lower dose of Colcrys 1 hour after the first dose if you still have gout pain.
 Follow your doctor's instructions.

-Your dose will depend on the reason you are taking this medication.
-Colcrys doses for gout and Mediterranean fever are different.
+Your dose will depend on the reason you are taking this medicine.
+Colchicine doses for gout and Mediterranean fever are different.

 Store at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.